 Send automated abandoned cart emails to logged in constituents who left tickets in the cart.
 Use triggered campaigns in WordFly to send automated campaigns.
 We’ve put together a basic example of creating the necessary database tables and procedures in Tessitura for abandoned cart emails.
 Follow the steps in this article to get started.
-If you need additional help, please reach out to Tessitura Support for expert advice.

 Best practices for abandoned cart emails